ks-tec/BME280_I2C/README.md

     https://github.com/ks-tec/BME280_I2C

     How to installation, it is "Clone or Download" from the up-forward page.
-    Or download zip archive file following link, and you able to use.
+    Or download zip archive file following link, and you are able to use this library.
     https://github.com/ks-tec/BME280_I2C/archive/master.zip

 - PlatformIO